zhongwencool/erl-env/README.md

 but the problem is that it's very memory consuming(N copy data with N processes running) and difficult to update.
 `dict/rec ≈ 2.50`, `map/rec ≈ 3.10`, `map/dict ≈ 1.24`.

-- `eenv` and `static code beam` almost the same, depend on the clause order and test sample.
+- `eenv` and `code`(static beam) almost the same, depend on the clause order and test sample.

 - `eenv/app ≈ 7.20`  and `eenv` cost less CPU resources than `app`.

 - If CPU resources enough, `eenv` slower then `dict` about 6 times, and cost more CPU.

 ### Confused
- - Why eenv and code time is increase? it should be constant.
+ - Why eenv/code time is increase? it should be constant.

    It exhausts CPU resources when lots of processes running in busy circle, so time trend to increase.

  - But why dict/map/rec time almost constant?

    It only increase not obvious way.
-   Because fetch data from memory cost less CPU, and super fast(0.0x us) make it's hard to create lots of processes running at same time.
+   Because fetch data from memory cost very little CPU and super fast(0.0x us), it's hard to create lots of processes running at same time.
    You should see increase when run `make benchmark50000`.

 ## ChangeLog

 ## License
-MIT.
+See the [LICENSE](https://github.com/zhongwencool/erl-env/blob/master/LICENSE) file for license rights and limitations (MIT).